Experienced Surgical Care

-At West Chester Veterinary Medical Center, our vets perform veterinary orthopedic surgery, soft tissue surgery, spay & neuter procedures, and c-sections.
+At West Chester Veterinary Medical Center, our veterinary surgical specialists perform vet surgery like orthopedic surgery, soft tissue surgery, spay & neuter procedures, and c-sections.

 We offer a wide range of surgical procedures for cats and dogs at our clinic, using surgical techniques and stringent surgical protocols.

 During each surgery, a dedicated nurse will administer anesthesia and continuously monitor your pet using electronic patient monitoring equipment.
 Pain management will also be provided.

 Post-operative monitoring and pain management are our priorities following vet surgery.
 Your vet will also provide thorough instructions for at-home care.